ExtendRealityLtd/VRTK/DOCUMENTATION.md

 The IsTouchpadTouchedUpOnIndex method is used to determine if the controller button has just been released.

-#### IsApplicationMenuPressedOnIndex/1
+#### IsButtonOnePressedOnIndex/1

-  > `public abstract bool IsApplicationMenuPressedOnIndex(uint index);`
+  > `public abstract bool IsButtonOnePressedOnIndex(uint index);`

   * Parameters
    * `uint index` - The index of the tracked object to check for.
   * Returns
    * `bool` - Returns true if the button is continually being pressed.

-The IsApplicationMenuPressedOnIndex method is used to determine if the controller button is being pressed down continually.
+The IsButtonOnePressedOnIndex method is used to determine if the controller button is being pressed down continually.

-#### IsApplicationMenuPressedDownOnIndex/1
+#### IsButtonOnePressedDownOnIndex/1

-  > `public abstract bool IsApplicationMenuPressedDownOnIndex(uint index);`
+  > `public abstract bool IsButtonOnePressedDownOnIndex(uint index);`

   * Parameters
    * `uint index` - The index of the tracked object to check for.
   * Returns
    * `bool` - Returns true if the button has just been pressed down.

-The IsApplicationMenuPressedDownOnIndex method is used to determine if the controller button has just been pressed down.
+The IsButtonOnePressedDownOnIndex method is used to determine if the controller button has just been pressed down.

-#### IsApplicationMenuPressedUpOnIndex/1
+#### IsButtonOnePressedUpOnIndex/1

-  > `public abstract bool IsApplicationMenuPressedUpOnIndex(uint index);`
+  > `public abstract bool IsButtonOnePressedUpOnIndex(uint index);`

   * Parameters
    * `uint index` - The index of the tracked object to check for.
   * Returns
    * `bool` - Returns true if the button has just been released.

-The IsApplicationMenuPressedUpOnIndex method is used to determine if the controller button has just been released.
+The IsButtonOnePressedUpOnIndex method is used to determine if the controller button has just been released.

-#### IsApplicationMenuTouchedOnIndex/1
+#### IsButtonOneTouchedOnIndex/1

-  > `public abstract bool IsApplicationMenuTouchedOnIndex(uint index);`
+  > `public abstract bool IsButtonOneTouchedOnIndex(uint index);`

   * Parameters
    * `uint index` - The index of the tracked object to check for.
   * Returns
    * `bool` - Returns true if the button is continually being touched.

-The IsApplicationMenuTouchedOnIndex method is used to determine if the controller button is being touched down continually.
+The IsButtonOneTouchedOnIndex method is used to determine if the controller button is being touched down continually.

-#### IsApplicationMenuTouchedDownOnIndex/1
+#### IsButtonOneTouchedDownOnIndex/1

-  > `public abstract bool IsApplicationMenuTouchedDownOnIndex(uint index);`
+  > `public abstract bool IsButtonOneTouchedDownOnIndex(uint index);`

   * Parameters
    * `uint index` - The index of the tracked object to check for.
   * Returns
    * `bool` - Returns true if the button has just been touched down.

-The IsApplicationMenuTouchedDownOnIndex method is used to determine if the controller button has just been touched down.
+The IsButtonOneTouchedDownOnIndex method is used to determine if the controller button has just been touched down.

-#### IsApplicationMenuTouchedUpOnIndex/1
+#### IsButtonOneTouchedUpOnIndex/1

-  > `public abstract bool IsApplicationMenuTouchedUpOnIndex(uint index);`
+  > `public abstract bool IsButtonOneTouchedUpOnIndex(uint index);`

   * Parameters
    * `uint index` - The index of the tracked object to check for.
   * Returns
    * `bool` - Returns true if the button has just been released.

-The IsApplicationMenuTouchedUpOnIndex method is used to determine if the controller button has just been released.
+The IsButtonOneTouchedUpOnIndex method is used to determine if the controller button has just been released.

 ---